 The Recycling Council of British Columbia (RCBC) is a multi-sectoral, non-profit, membership driven organization that promotes the principles of zero waste through information services, the exchange of ideas and research.

 RCBC is Canada’s longest-serving recycling council.
 Since 1974 they have led B.C.’s progressive policy of Extended Producer Responsibility programs and other initiatives to find innovative ways to eliminate waste and decrease British Columbia's environmental footprint.

 BC Recycle Pamphlets – Stewardship Agencies of BC

 We are launching a new social media outreach campaign , in association with the Recycling Coucil of British Columbia.

-For more information visit the link below and watch the 30 seconds video about #FAQFridays
+For more information visit the links below and watch videos about #FAQFridays